 OverviewThe course discusses the main approaches which have developed in urban sociology through an exploration of some of the major themes.
 These themes include urbanisation under capitalism, planning, post-industrialism, globalisation, social differentiation, multiculturalism, protest and social movements, and comparative urbanism (Asian and African contexts).
 Approaches considered within these will include Marx, Weber, the Chicago School, the Manchester school, and post-modernism.

 This module appears in:

 22 hours contact time, 128 hours private study

 Hubbard, P. (2006) The City.
 London: Routledge.

 Legates, T. and Stout, F. (2011) The City Reader.
 London: Routledge.

 Lim, J. and Mele, C. (eds.)(2005) The Urban Sociology Reader.
 London: Routledge.

 Maconis, J. and Parillo, V. (2009) Cities and Urban Life: International Edition.
 London: Pearson.

-Writing on key themes and issues in this field
+Critically evaluate writings on key themes and issues in this field at an advanced level.